sdt/Log-Any-Plugin/README.md

 ## Motivation

-Many of the Log::Any::Adapters have extended functionality, such as being able to selectively disable various log levels, or to handle multiple arguments.
+Many of the Log::Any::Adapters have extended functionality, such as being able to selectively disable various log levels, or to handle multiple parameters to the logging calls.

 In order for Log::Any to be truly 'any', only the common subset of adapter functionality can be used.
 Any specific adapter functionality must be avoided if there is a possibility of using a different adapter at a later date.